mvndi/docs/docs/guides/war.md

 ## Leaving CONQUERED status

 When a nation wins a war against you by capturing your town, you will be conquered forever.
-The only way to have independence is to declare a Civil War against your conquering nation.
+The only way to have independence is to declare a Independence War against your conquering nation.

 ## End Of War